Some people think marriage to a Canadian citizen will be their ticket to Canada.

 In many cases, sponsors and foreign applicants set up a “marriage of convenience.”
 This is a marriage or common-law relationship whose sole purpose is to let the sponsored spouse or partner immigrate to Canada.

-CIC officers are trained to recognize real immigration applications.
+IRCC officers are trained to recognize real immigration applications.
 They know how to detect false marriages.
 They have many ways to spot marriage fraud, including:

 - document checks,